 Losing your teeth makes it difficult to enjoy your life.
 You’re no longer able to eat your favorite foods, and you feel self-conscious when chewing or talking to people.
-Over time, your self-confidence wanes and you begin to withdraw.
+Over time, your self-confidence wanes, and you begin to withdraw.
 People may not be able to understand what you are saying as multiple missing teeth impair your speech.
 If you get conventional dentures, you’ll be able to smile again and regain every experience that slipped away from you when you lost your teeth.

 Types of Dentures

 There are three main types of dentures.
-There are conventional, implant-supported and removable partial dentures.
+There are conventional, implant-supported, and removable partial dentures.

 Dentists use removable partial dentures to fill the gaps in your mouth where your teeth are missing.
 They stop your teeth from shifting while keeping your smile intact.
-Partial dentures are full removable dentures, so you can take them out whenever you want.
+Partial dentures are fully removable dentures, so you can take them out whenever you want.

 Maintaining Your Conventional Dentures

 Taking care of your dentures is just like taking care of your original teeth.
-You should floss and brush daily, come to Lovett Dental for regular checkups and have bi-annual teeth cleanings.
+You should floss and brush daily, come to Lovett Dental Webster for regular checkups and have bi-annual teeth cleanings.